Bajrang Kumar Choudhary

 In 2015, he was also featured as "Most Powerful, Successful People in the Indian Construction Industry" by Construction Sphere.

 Personal life

 Bajrang Choudhary was born on 22 June 1968 in Hiranpur, Jharkhand and is the youngest son of Late Hari Prasad Choudhary and Gita Devi.

 Education

 Bajrang is an alumnus of Delhi Public School, Mathura Road, New Delhi and a Bachelor of Commerce from Shri Ram College of Commerce, New Delhi.

 Career

-He started his career with PricewaterhouseCoopers and was associated with them for 4 years.
-He traveled extensively to USA and other parts of the world during his tenure with PwC.
-He then moved on to Apeejay Surrendra Group for over six years in multiple roles as Director, Chief Financial Officer and Chief Executive Officer in their various group companies.
+He started his career with PricewaterhouseCoopers and was associated with them for four years.
+He traveled extensively to the USA and other parts of the world during his tenure with PwC.
+He then moved on to Apeejay Surrendra Group for over six years in multiple roles as Director, Chief Financial Officer, and Chief Executive Officer in their various group companies.

-At Srei, he manages portfolio investment across the infrastructure sector – roads, ports, airports, water and economic zones.
+At Srei, he manages portfolio investment across the infrastructure sector – roads, ports, airports, water, and economic zones.

 Affiliations

 Bajrang has been associated with various industry associations and company boards.
 He is currently the Chairman of ICC Infrastructure Expert Committee.